 - Assets without metadata.
 Zip, zero, nada.

-- Assets with metadata associated to them via a spreadsheet.
+- Assets with metadata associated with them via a spreadsheet.
 A wonderful thing if you have it.

 You may have assets in each of the categories, which means you’ll have to decide how to address each group.
 Below are my recommendations.
 I’ve arranged the categories by desirability.

-Best-case scenario: Assets with metadata associated to assets via a spreadsheet
+Best-case scenario: Assets with metadata associated with assets via a spreadsheet

 If you’re in this situation, you are probably migrating from another DAM system — or you’ve got an information professional on staff, in which case you are very lucky.
 In the first case, your biggest challenge is getting the data out of the old system, then mapping it to the new system.